Jomiri/pyfiberamp/README.rst

 - Built-in plotting commands: easy visualization of results
 - Python interface: convenient for post-processing the data
-- Dedicated C++ PDE solver: fast time-dynamic simulations
+- C++, Numba and Pythran backends: fast time-dynamic simulations
 - Open source: see what's happening under the hood
 - Free of charge: install on as many computers as you like